Uploading Files to WebDAV Server in Internet Explorer and Legacy Browsers

 Creating Custom Upload Progress Request Mechanism

 While IT Hit WebDAV Server Engine provides interfaces for reporting upload progress, if you run any third-party WebDAV server you may want to create your own upload progress reporting mechanism.
 The IT Hit AJAX File Browser provides OnGetProgress event that is called for every file when progress data is required.
-In this event handler you can request upload progress info from server using XmlHttpRequest, Flash, Silverlight, Java or any other technology.
-The AJAX File Browser passes url of the item that is being uploaded to your event handler and requires you to create instance of UploadProgressInfo and return it back to AJAX File Browser:
+In this event handler, you can request upload progress info from server using XmlHttpRequest, Flash, Silverlight, Java or any other technology.
+The AJAX File Browser passes URL of the item that is being uploaded to your event handler and requires you to create an instance of UploadProgressInfo and return it back to AJAX File Browser:

 function onGetProgress(itemUrl) { var fileProgress = new MyObjectForRequestingProgress(itemUrl); return new ITHit.WebDAV.Client.AjaxFileBrowser.UploadProgressInfo(fileProgress.BytesUploaded, fileProgress.TotalContentLength); } ... var ajaxFileBrowser = new ITHit.WebDAV.Client.AjaxFileBrowser.Controller('AjaxFileBrowserContainer', 'http://webdavserver.com/', 'height: 500px; width: 500px'); ITHit.Events.AddListener(ajaxFileBrowser.GetProgressManager(), 'OnGetProgress', onGetProgress);